 Conclusion

 Documenting your bike adventures can be an amazing way to remember the moments, share your experiences, and a built-in safety if something goes wrong.
-I would love to hear from you about what you are looking to document, what your camera setup is, and any other great stories you have about cycling cameras!
+I would love to hear from you about what you are looking to document, your camera setup, and any other great stories about cycling cameras!